jesscyzhao/jesscyzhao.github.io/_pages/about.md

 ---

-PhD Student, Department of Statistics, UC Santa Cruz
+PhD Candidate, Department of Statistics, UC Santa Cruz

 [UCSC Statistics](https://grad.soe.ucsc.edu/stats)

-I am a third year PhD student at UCSC working on Nonparametric Bayesian methods for modeling spatial point processes.
+I am a PhD candidate in the Department of Statistics at UCSC working on Nonparametric Bayesian methods for modeling spatial point processes.
 I have the good fortune to be advised by [Prof. Athanasios Kottas](https://users.soe.ucsc.edu/~thanos/).

 My research interests include spatial statistics, Bayesian nonparametric methods, and mixture models.
 I am also interested in high-performance computing and am a big fan of [Julia](https://julialang.org/).